 [H1] Verification of Propensity Scores

-It is important to confirm that inverse propensity weights have emoved the effects of various predictors.
+It is important to confirm that inverse propensity weights have removed the effects of various predictors.
 This is typically done by recalculating the propensity score in a weighted regression.
 If the weights have adequately removed the effects of baseline values, none of these variables should be a statistically significant predictor of treatment.

 [H1] Overlap and Related Concepts

 Confounding can be removed through matching (not shown in this chapter but described in chapter 15 on case/control matching), by division of propensity scores into quintiles, and by inverse propensity weights.
-In propensity scoring, one is always concerned with the adequacy of matches or with use of extreme weights.
+In propensity scoring, one is always concerned with the adequacy of matches or with the use of extreme weights.
 Adequate matching refers to overlap between cases and controls.
 Typically, there are many controls (the untreated group), and the task is to match as many cases (from the treated group) to controls.
-The percent of cases that are matched is called overlap between cases and controls.
+The percentage of cases that are matched is called overlap between cases and controls.
 When the overlap is low, the analyst may become concerned that the findings will not generalize to the unmatched cases.
-If too many such cases exist, the entire process is questionable and findings are of little use.
+If too many such cases exist, the entire process is questionable and the findings are of little use.

 Similarly, if we are trying to use weights, there is concern with extreme weights that count one case too many times.
 If patients differ radically in their treatment selections, there may be one treated patient for many untreated patients; in this case, it is possible that the weights will be extreme values.
 The outcome for these treated patients will have a large influence on regression findings.
 If the weights are inaccurate, if the sample was somehow unusual, an error in estimating the outcome in these highly weighted cases may lead to large errors overall.
 It is important to check the weights to ensure that no single case is given overwhelming importance.